cliffeby/DuckpinV001/README.md

 4. Since I had no idea where the optimum location or angle for the camera was, I first choose a tripod for the piCamera mount.
 After some experimentation, a 24” ribbon cable and an angled camera mount allowed me to permanently fix the piCamera on the wood channel.
 5. I wanted space for the power supply to keep everything portable.

 Reflectors for the bulbs to light the Lucite numbers were long since destroyed and unavailable.
-Using a 4” and 2 3/8” hole saw, I created ¼” plywood flanges and cut the tops off 12oz. soda cans for the reflectors (Figure 3).
+Using a 4” and 2 3/8” hole saw, I created ¼” plywood flanges and cut the tops off 12oz. soda cans for the reflectors.
 A washer was epoxied to the back of the can to accept the bulb holder.

 Two led bulb forms were considered.
 A five-watt equivalent, led T10 wedge bulbs and connectors were inexpensive and produced subtle light.
 The 15-watt equivalent, led 1156 base, also inexpensive, but was overpowering and washed out the Lucite number.
 Both bulbs offered various colors if desired.
 Beware, led bulbs have polarity, and the T10 wedge is interchangeable.
 No harm if in backwards, it just doesn’t light.